Posts

 3 Useful Python Code Patterns

-Over the years I have found out how important it is to constantly challenge yourself.
+Over the years I have found out how important it’s to constantly challenge yourself.
 Coding is craftsmanship.
-A good craftsman will always try to improve the toolbox they use every day.
+A good craftsman always tries to improve the toolbox they use every day.
 Code patterns belong in any good toolbox.

 Anatomy of a Token Platform

 I had the tremendous privilege of speaking about creating sustainable token platforms at TokenSky 2018 in Seoul, Korea.
-Not only did I have a great time presenting some of the ideas that I’ve come across, I also encountered a lot of stimulating questions from individuals and companies all interested in enhancing their platform using some kind of blockchain token.
+I had a great time presenting some ideas that I’ve come across during my talk.
+I also encountered a lot of stimulating questions from individuals and companies all interested in enhancing their platform using some kind of blockchain token.

 Designing a Better Web Analytics Platform